 2. It Helps Your Company Uphold a Professional Environment

-Defining appropriate or inappropriate uses of company machines is a necessary step for any business.
+Defining appropriate or inappropriate uses of company machines is a necessary step for any organization.
 By highlighting appropriate uses, even if it means allowing occasional personal use of machines in a safe way that doesn’t interfere with work activities, your organization shows its commitment to a professional, serious work environment.
 By doing this, you’re also outlining what is considered inappropriate use, such as using company machines in a personal way that can potentially create system vulnerabilities.

 3. It Helps Users Understand Privacy and Company Ownership Rights

 One way companies choose to proactively combat potential security issues is by monitoring and tracking users’ computer activities.
-It is critical to clearly explicate and outline how far the Computer Use Policy extends and which content is technically “owned” by the computer or the user.
+It is critical to clearly explicate and outline how far the Computer Use Policy extends and which content is technically “owned” by the company or the user.
 Users are less likely to access, create, or distribute inappropriate materials when all materials on the network are considered the property of the organization.

 4. It Informs Users That Keeping Content on Machines Secure is Their Responsibility